WardCunningham/allyabase/README.md

 ### Open Source Force

-This project would not be possible without the support and contributions of the excellent people of Open Source Force.
+This project would not be possible without the support and contributions of the excellent people of [Open Source Force][osf].

 [sessionless]: https://www.github.com/planet-nine-app/sessionless
 [magic]: https://www.github.com/planet-nine-app/magic